pivotal-cf/docs-pks/vsphere-host-group.hbs.md

 ## <a id="host-groups-define"></a>Defining a Host Group in vSphere

-To implement host groups with Tanzu Kubernetes Grid Integrated Edition, the first step is to define a host group in vSphere.
+To implement host groups with {{  vars.product }}, the first step is to define a host group in vSphere.

 1. Log in to vCenter.
 1. Select the compute **Cluster**.